2009 Thekkady boat disaster: Rescue

 The surrounding area has wild animals, including elephants, and is within the 777 km2 Periyar Tiger Reserve.

 By 8 p.m, a rescue team recovered 26 bodies, and two survivors.
 Initial rescue operations were completed by local government officials and the public before the state and federal government crews arrived.
-Also the crew of Malayalam movie Bodyguard was shooting nearby.
+Also the crew of Malayalam movie Body Guard was shooting nearby.
 Their lights and crew members aided the authorities in rescue operations.
 None of the initial rescue boats had divers, however a team of divers from the Indian Navy was assigned to help the rescue operation 5–6 hours later.
 A team of 40-50 navy divers were rushed to the spot from the Southern Naval Command at Kochi.
 On 3 October, the search for bodies was still ongoing.

 Four bodies were noted as missing until 3 October, when three were recovered by Navy divers: four-and-a-half-year-old Aishwarya and her mother Senthilkumari, from Bangalore, and Apoorva, 16, from Hyderabad.
 A Navy helicopter spotted the body of Aishwarya first, and her mother was found nearby.
 The final missing passenger, Apoorva's 19-year-old brother Abhilash, was discovered on the evening of 3 October by an underwater camera, but bad weather delayed its retrieval until the following day.
 This bought the final death-toll to 45.
 Their parents, scientists at the Defence Research Organisation, survived the accident.
 There were 20 people rescued in total.

 Both State and National government acted, asking defence establishments in Kochi and Thiruvananthapuram to launch rescue attempts.
 Navy divers from Kochi were forced to travel overland after their helicopter, sent to locate the victims, was turned back by bad weather.

 Kodiyeri Balakrishnan, the Home and Tourism Minister of Kerala, and N. K. Premachandran, the minister for Water Resources, arrived in Thekkady late at night, and they coordinated rescue operations according to press reports.